NEET MDS 2021 Exam Pattern -

 Make Time-Table

-After setting targets, make a time-table to achieve the same.
-Prepare a time-table that can be followed daily.
+After setting targets, make a timetable to achieve them same.
+Prepare a timetable that can be followed daily.
 Do not create long study sessions.
 Keep breaks of 10 to 15 minutes between study sessions.
-However, it is advised not to skip even a single day of study.
+However, it is advised not to skip even a single study day.

 Right Study Material

 The BDS course books are the best for MDS entrance exam preparation.
-There is no need to keep a pile of books and study material.
+There is no need to keep a pile of books and study materials.

 Solve Previous Year’s Question Paper -

-Solve previous year’s question papers to keep a track of your preparation level.
-It also helps in identifying the strengths and weaknesses.
-The previous years’ question papers help in understanding the pattern, marking scheme, difficulty level of questions, etc. These papers and mock tests are the best way of evaluating your preparation and working on your mistakes.
+Solve previous year’s question papers to keep track of your preparation level.
+It also helps in identifying strengths and weaknesses.
+The previous years’ question papers help us understand the pattern, marking scheme, the difficulty level of questions, etc. These papers and mock tests are the best way of evaluating your preparation and working on your mistakes.

 Practice for Avoiding Negative Marking